You've just been introduced to a family – great news! Here are our top tips for making the interview a success.

-It's always a good idea to drop the family a message after your interview.
-Thank them for taking the time to meet you, tell them how much you enjoyed meeting them (and the children), and let them know that you're look forward to hearing from them.
+- It's always a good idea to drop the family a message after your interview.
+Thank them for taking the time to interview you, tell them how much you enjoyed meeting them (and the children), and let them know that you're looking forward to hearing from them

 Here's an example of positive feedback we got recently from a parent about a Koru Kids nanny.
 It's a great example of what parents are looking for in a nanny at interview…

 "She was 20 minutes early, which is always a good sign, and extremely polite from the moment she entered the house.
 She was very pleasant, kept smiling and showed an interest in my daughter by asking questions, which was really nice."